mbernste/mbernste.github.io/_posts/2020-12-29-intrinsic_dimensionality.md

 **Intrinsic dimensionality**

 Now that we have some basic ideas down -- namely, "space" and "dimensionality" -- let's move on to the core of this blog post: intrinsic dimensionality.
+Before we move on, let me spoil the ending: the **intrinsic dimensionality** of a space is the number of *required* pieces of information that we need to describe each object in the space, which may differ the the number of pieces of information that we *are* using.

+Let's make this concrete with an example.
 Let's say we're in some situtation we're we are dealing with objects in some $D$-dimensional space.
 Thus, we are dealing with $D$ pieces of information for describing objects in that space.
 One may ask a simple question: do we *really* need $D$ pieces of information to describe each object?
 Or can we get by with fewer?

 Take the following example: we want to describe all points on a flat piece of paper in 3D space.
 That is, all of the points that we care about will lie *only* on the sheet of paper.